Part I, Add visualizations to a Power BI report

 Create a visualization by selecting a field from the Fields pane.

 Create a visualization and then change its type.
-Select Product > Count of Product and Product > Category to add them to the Values well.
+Select Product > Category and then Product > Count of Product to add them both to the Values well.

 Change the visualization to a column chart by selecting the column chart icon.